nikolasmagno/consumidor/README.md

 * [Usage](#usage)

 ## Overview
-It's a library to give a simple away for implement producer and consumer pattern.
+It's a library to give a simple way for implement producer and consumer pattern.
 Allowing the complex away from your code and time to focus in your task.
 All consumers and producer will run in a separate task, doing concurrency management for you.

 ## Usage
 ### Producer